markhilton/gcloud-kubectl/README.md

 # gcloud-kubectl

-gcloud-kubectl is a Docker container that establishes connection to Kubernetes cluster running on Google Cloud end exposes SSH port to make it possible to execute `kubectl` remote commands.
+gcloud-kubectl is a Docker images to establish connection to a Kubernetes cluster running on Google Cloud with exposed SSH port.

+It makes it possible to execute `kubectl` remote commands.

 ## Variables (required)

 `SSH_KEY`
-public RSA key file authorized to connect to container via SSH port
+public RSA key file authorized to connect to container via SSH port `KUBE_AUTH`

-`KUBE_AUTH`
-Google service account json key file with privileges to manage Kubernetes
+Google service account json key file with privileges to manage Kubernetes `KUBE_NAME`

-`KUBE_NAME`
 Kubernetes cluster name to connect to
 `KUBE_ZONE`
 Kubernetes cluster location zone